eikonomega/django-notification-system/docs/installation.rst

                     ...
                 ]

+                # A list of locations for the system to search for notification creators.
+                # You can just create the list and leave it empty if you want to just put this in place.
+                NOTIFICATION_SYSTEM_CREATORS = []

+                # A list of locations for the system to search for notification handlers.
+                # You can just create the list and leave it empty if you want to just put this in place.
+                NOTIFICATION_SYSTEM_HANDLERS = []

                 # Twilio Required settings, if you're not planning on using Twilio
                 # these can be set to empty strings
                 NOTIFICATION_SYSTEM_TARGETS={